Knuckling down at San Fran-founded Orrick means energy, tech and finance-related work on tap.

 The day kicks off with a presentation on life as a solicitor at the firm, but also involves a drafting exercise; a Q&A session with the current trainees; a lunch with a cross-section of lawyers and paralegals; a business negotiation exercise; and a first-round interview for a training contract.
 After a jam-packed day, Orrick puts on some drinks in the evening.

-Open day participants are observed rather than formally assessed.
+Open day participants are observed throughout the day and not just in the interview.
 Kasprowiak and her team look out to see whether candidates have remained engaged during all aspects.
-When it comes to the negotiation exercise, “we’re looking to see how candidates work together as a team – have they divided up the exercise so that each person has had a chance to speak?”
-Her top tip?
+When it comes to the negotiation exercise, the firm is “looking to see how candidates work together as a team – have they divided up the exercise so that each person has had a chance to speak?”
+Kasprowiak's top tip?
 Don’t be the one person hogging the limelight.

-Kasprowiak tells us that around a quarter of incoming trainees have done an open day.
+Kasprowiak tells us that from this year's intake of six only one had done an open day but typically around a quarter of incoming trainees have done an open day.

-Orrick invites around 40 direct training contract applicants to a first-stage interview.
-In addition to graduate recruitment staff, a senior associate or an of counsel will be present.
+Orrick invites around 30 direct training contract applicants to a first-stage interview in the summer.
+In addition to graduate recruitment staff, a senior associate or an of counsel will be present in the first interview.

 Interviewers discuss a candidate's response “so we can understand their thought process and hear about the next steps they would take from a commercial standpoint.”
-There's also a discussion of the interviewee's application form, plus some competency-based questions thrown in too.
+There's also a discussion of the interviewee's application form plus some competency-based questions.